FedeIII/testing-js/README.md

 ## How To

-Go to a lesson branch to see the new lesson, go to master for the full course
+Go to a lesson branch `lessonN` to see the new lesson, go to `master` for the full course

 Set up the project:
 ```bash